weewx/weewx/docs/v5-upgrade.md

     When you are done, the new V5.0 executable will be in `~/.local/bin/weewxd`, rather than the more familiar V4.x location `/home/weewx/bin/weewxd`.

-3. Migrate your old extensions over by using the tool `weectl`.
+2. Migrate your old extensions over by using the tool `weectl`.
+What this will do is copy any items in your old user area (generally `/home/weewx/bin/user`) over to their new location `/home/weewx/lib/user`.

     First, try a dry run to make sure it will do what you expect: